 Legendaries aren't the only bosses that dole out loot like bats on blood.
 Titans also offer troves of loot and much easier to find than Legendaries.
 However Titans are not pushovers.
 They're as strong as any Legendary!
 You won't score a legendary power from a Titan, but you will indeed be served up some very special rewards tailored specifically to Titans!

-Pro Tip 1: Each boss page contains the potential head you're looking to take, but this same area also serves as a boss tracker.
-It keeps count of how many of that particular boss head you currently have in your catacombs.
-Keep in mind that number is changed anytime you use a head in fusion!
+Pro Tip 1: Each boss page contains the potential Corpse you're looking to take, but this same area also serves as a boss tracker.
+It keeps count of how many total Corpses you currently have in your catacombs.
+Keep in mind that number is changed anytime you use one in fusion!